Please note that Tapas no longer supports Internet Explorer.

 “You wanted to know what we are.
 Now you see.
 We’re soldiers.
 Mercenaries.
 Trained assassins.
 We were street kids.
 Real orphans.
 This is what we became.”

-Michelle slowly sank to the floor, hands covering her mouth, eyes wide with tears.
+Michelle slowly sank to the floor, hands covering her mouth, her eyes wide open.

 Mercenaries… No, can´t be… They’re kids.
 My age.
 But the weapons… the way they fought… the scars… their behavior… It all adds up.
 And yet it doesn’t.
 Are they really killers?
 Am I in a bad movie?
 No…